christianalfoni/christianalfoni.com/articles/building-a-developer-blog.md

 ## Summary

-I hope this gave you some insight into how **Next** works and how you can quickly and easily get a custom built developer blog up and running.
+I hope this gave you some insight into how **Next JS** works and how you can quickly and easily get a custom built developer blog up and running.
 If you have any questions please do not hesitate to contact me or look into the source code of this blog, it is [open source on Github](https://github.com/christianalfoni/christianalfoni.com).
 Thanks for reading!